post-intensive care syndrome

 Three types of clinical manifestations have been recognized: persistent fever and gastrointestinal symptoms (the most common type); shock with heart dysfunction; and symptoms coincident with the diagnostic criteria for Kawasaki disease.

-In a multicenter observational study in the UK, 78 cases were reported across 21 pediatric intensive care units.
+In the UK, 78 cases were reported across 21 pediatric intensive care units in a multicenter observational study.
 The median age was 11 years and 67% were male.
 Children from minority ethnic backgrounds accounted for 78% of cases.
 Fever, shock, abdominal pain, vomiting, and diarrhea were the common presenting features.
 Around 36% had evidence of coronary artery abnormalities.
 In terms of treatment, 46% required invasive ventilation and 83% required vasopressor support.

 Management is mainly supportive and involves a multidisciplinary team (pediatric infectious disease, cardiology, rheumatology, critical care).
 Patients are commonly managed with intravenous immune globulin, vasopressor support, corticosteroids, immune modulators, anticoagulation, antiplatelet therapy, and respiratory support.
 A national consensus management pathway from the UK is available.
 The American College of Rheumatology has published guidelines on the diagnosis and management of MIS-C.